 If you can't find the answer you're looking for or need more details on anything, reach out to staygoodtraining@gmail.com!

 Adam takes a balanced approach to dog training, one that blends structure, play, and purpose.
 Every dog is different, so training begins by understanding their breed, temperament, and natural instincts.
-From there, Adam builds a program that lets each dog express those drives in healthy, productive ways while developing calm focus and trust.
+From there, Adam builds a unique program that lets each dog express those drives in healthy, productive ways while developing calm focus and trust.

 Training is relationship-based, not fear-based.
 The goal is communication, not control.
 Dogs learn to feel safe, understood, and motivated to work with their owners not just for rewards, but because the relationship itself is rewarding.

-Adam uses a variety of tools thoughtfully and fairly, including food rewards, verbal marker training, and balanced use of prong or e-collars when appropriate.
+Adam uses a variety of tools thoughtfully and fairly, including food and toy rewards, verbal marker training, and balanced use of prong or e-collars when appropriate.
 These tools are introduced with care and clarity to enhance understanding, never to intimidate.

 Our Private Lesson Program is designed for owners who want to be fully involved in their dog’s training.
-You’ll work one-on-one with Adam once a week for about 1–1.5 hours at our facility, learning how to guide your dog through structure, play, and daily practice at home.
+You’ll work one-on-one with Adam once or twice a week for about 1–1.5 hours at our facility, learning how to guide your dog through structure, play, and daily practice at home.

 There are two versions of the program:

-6-Week On-Leash Program: Focused on leash manners, engagement, and everyday obedience.
+7-Week On-Leash Program: Focused on leash manners, engagement, and everyday obedience.

-13-Week Off-Leash Program: Builds on the on-leash work with prong and e-collar conditioning for advanced reliability and freedom.
+14-Week Off-Leash Program: Builds on the on-leash work with prong and e-collar conditioning for advanced reliability and freedom.

-As you and your dog progress, sessions may move from the facility to public environments or your home.
+As you and your dog progress, sessions will move from the facility to public environments or your home.
 Throughout the process, Adam coaches you step-by-step providing feedback, tools, and weekly goals - but your consistency between sessions is what makes lasting change happen.

 This is our most hands on program, ideal for owners ready to commit time and effort outside of lessons.
 If you’re ready to do the work, we’ll make sure you have everything you need to succeed.
+While we do have somewhat of a time-line, we never have a dead-line when it comes to training.
+You can expect 7 or 14 weeks to be a minimum amount of time spent training.

 When we use the terms “on-leash” and “off-leash” training, we’re really talking about how we communicate with your dog.
 Training tools are not punishments; they’re ways to “speak” to your dog clearly and consistently, especially when verbal commands haven’t yet been reinforced.